appcelerator-developer-relations/Template.Platform-Agnostic-UI/README.md

 # Template.Platform-Agnostic-UI

-Use this Alloy App Template if you'll be building your own navigation style, overriding the native UI containers.
+Use this Alloy Barebones App Template if you'll be building your own navigation style, overriding the native UI containers.
 This example offers a "clean slate" on both iOS and Android, on the latter hiding the ActionBar completely.

 ![](screenshot.png)